ConorFWild/pandda_2_gemmi/README.md

 ```

-Installing PanDDA 2 this way will add various scripts to your path, but only while you are in this anaconda enviroment.
+Installing PanDDA 2 this way will add various scripts to your path, but only while you are in this anaconda environment.

 ## Running PanDDA 2

-Once you have installed PanDDA 2 in a conda enviroment, running it is as simple as:
+Once you have installed PanDDA 2 in a conda environment, running it is as simple as:

 ```bash
 python /path/to/analyse.py --data_dirs=<data directories> --out_dir=<output directory> --pdb_regex=<pdb regex> --mtz_regex=<mtz regex> <options>